gracekishino/gracekishino/README.md

 Hello!

-I'm a software engineer based in Tokyo.
+I'm a Software Engineer based in Tokyo.
+I've been working part-time in software development for over 20yrs.

+For more info see my [Linkedin Profile](https://www.linkedin.com/in/gracekishino/).

 - 🔭 I’m currently working on web development using Ruby on Rails, PostgreSQL, Javascript, CSS, HTML, Git and AWS.
 - 🌱 I’m currently learning how to build iOS apps with SwiftUI.
 - 👯 I’m looking to collaborate on open source projects.
-- ⚡ Fun fact: I also create art and teach yoga.
+- ⚡ Fun fact: I also [create art and teach yoga](https://twigtea.com).

 <!--
 **gracekishino/gracekishino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.